 My name is Shea K. Robison.

-My doctorate is in Political Science, with specializations in political theory and public policy and administration.
+I earned my doctorate in Political Science, with specializations in political theory and public policy.

 You can view my CV on my academic profile

 My primary research interest is the intersection of biology, morality and politics.
 My current work focuses on the political consequences of the emerging science of epigenetics which suggests an unprecedented level of biological interconnectivity between ourselves and our environments.

 My guiding model for this project, which I discuss in much more detail here, is:

 or that the politics of a particular time are inseparable from the ethics and the natural science of that time, all of which revolve around the prevailing concept of self.
 In my research, I have found a wealth of evidence for these profound connections between the natural sciences, politics and ethics which pertain directly to the recent emergence of epigenetics (e.g., this post about epigenetics and the Cold War).

 My most recent appointment was as a postdoctoral research fellow at the Center for East Asian and Comparative Philosophy (CEACOP) in the Department of Public Policy at the City University of Hong Kong.
 The focus of my work there was on the political and philosophical implications of a notion of the self that is inextricably intertwined with the rest of the world in comparison with the hyper-individualism that characterizes many contemporary Western views.

 (Read my Research Statement)